pilot2254/contrast-bot/IMPORTANT_INFO.md

 - **Developer Tools**: Server management, blacklist control, maintenance mode with webhook alerts
 - **Webhook Alerts**: Optional Discord webhook notifications for developer actions

+### Global System Architecture

+**ALL DATA IS GLOBAL ACROSS DISCORD SERVERS:**

+- **Economy System**: User balances, transaction history, and daily/monthly/yearly streaks are shared across all servers
+- **Level System**: XP, levels, and progression are global - users maintain the same level regardless of which server they're in
+- **Reputation System**: Reputation points (positive/negative, given/received) are global across all servers
+- **Gambling Statistics**: All gambling stats, leaderboards, and records are global
+- **User Data**: All user data (quotes, feedback, etc.) is stored globally by Discord User ID

+This design ensures users have a consistent experience across all servers where the bot is present and prevents data fragmentation.

 ## Critical Design Principles

 ### 🚨 GAMBLING SYSTEM REQUIREMENTS 🚨